hafio/solace-psg/ssl-certs/README.md

 Read https://deliciousbrains.com/ssl-certificate-authority-for-local-https-development/ for more information or google/chatbot for more information.
 Information about openssl and its documentation is surprisingly obstrufcated - I recommend taking an online course (e.g. Udemy etc) to understand in more details.

+Please note that wildcard certificates only apply for third-level domains and onwards.

 # `gen-cert.sh`

 ```bash